Who AI Recommends: The GLP-1 Clinic AI Referral Economy (2026)

 Does it matter whether a patient says Ozempic or semaglutide?

 Yes.
 The clinics named for the generic term and the clinics named for the brand term overlapped only 28.5 percent.
-The same drug, asked two ways, surfaces largely different clinics.
+Semaglutide is the active ingredient in both Ozempic and Wegovy, but asked the different ways it surfaces largely different clinics.
 Terminology changes who gets recommended.

 Can a clinic that ranks well on Google still be invisible in AI?

 Yes.
-12.4 percent of clinics that were strong on Google, in the local pack or ranking in the top five, were never named by any AI engine for their metro’s buyer queries.
+16.3 percent of clinics that were strong on Google, in the local pack or ranking in the top five, were never named by any AI engine for their metro buyer queries.
 AI does not simply re-rank Google.
 It names entities it can retrieve, verify and cite from its own sources.

 What to read next